afonsoegmar/afonsoegmar/README.md

-💻 I'm passionate about technology and development, with experience ranging from web applications to IoT and neural networks.
+💻 I'm a **Computer Engineer** and **Bachelor of Information Technology with an emphasis on IoT**, passionate about technology and development.

 🌱 Currently diving deeper into machine learning, embedded systems, and modern web frameworks.